-At first, I wasn’t so sure about it, but we ended up deciding to do it and I actually really like the character and interest that it adds.
+At first, I wasn’t so sure about it, but I actually really like the character and interest that it adds.
 And the best part?
 It was free! 🙂

 So how much did doing these easy things save us on our kitchen remodel?